 Oh, really, that’s what you tried?
 You ask.

 Scalded by my fantasies and the local business culture, I conceded defeat after two years, and curled up in self-pity.
 But we can’t rest on our failures.
 They’re our allies.
 We think the pain they inflict will incapacitate us forever.
-It doesn’t, it stuffs our heads with sense.
-In the words of Janet Fitch, “the phoenix must burn to emerge.”
+It doesn’t; it stuffs our heads with sense.
 Now rebooted, I’m cracking the unwritten codes of Mauritius.
 It helps to speak French and Creole; a hotchpotch of languages simmers under the skin of this nation, whose sometimes infuriating “no problem” lifestyle belies complex social systems.

-I live with my (almost) four dogs in a labourers’ village in the West, and we walk the sugarcane fields at sunrise, the beaches on Sundays.
+I live with my three dogs in the North.
+We walk the forest or sugarcane fields at sunrise, the beaches on Sundays.
 I’m nosy and I love adventure.

 Come, grab your coffee and let’s go beyond the mundane.

 Failure is a greater teacher than success.
 Listen, learn, go on.”